FeatureBaseDB/www/content/blog/engineering-through-failure.md

 the memory-mapping and handles that bookkeeping.

-And that gave me an idea: Part of the problem is that we need to know the address to unmap to unmap it, so if we overwrite the fragment's memory-map attribute, we've got to have unmapped the old one before that.
+And that gave me an idea: Part of the problem is that we need to know the address to unmap it, so if we overwrite the fragment's memory-map attribute, we've got to have unmapped the old one before that.
 But this separate object could track the old mapping separately, and unmap it at some other time.